I'll Champion for You Through Closing

-The escrow holder makes sure that the terms and conditions of the agreement between the seller and buyer are met in preparation of the sale being finalized.
+The escrow holder makes sure that the terms and conditions of the agreement between the sellers and the buyers are performed in preparation of the sale being completed.

 - Tax statements